infinityworks/Policies/ISO-9001/Shared parental leave/README.md

 ### Variation or cancellation of period of leave notice
 The employee can vary or cancel his/her proposed shared parental leave dates following the submission of a period of leave notice, provided that he/she provides his/her employer with a written notice not less than eight weeks before any period of leave varied or cancelled by the notice is due to commence.
 The written notice can:
-- vary the start date or the end date of any period of shared parental leaveÊor cancel a request for leave;
+- vary the start date or the end date of any period of shared parental leave or cancel a request for leave;
 - request that a continuous period of leave become discontinuous periods of leave; or
 - request that discontinuous periods of leave become a continuous period of leave.